UnexpectedFeature/unexpectedfeature.github.io/source/_drafts/Explaining-Node-based-workflow-for-AI-image-generation.md

 - Machine Learning
 ---

-#### Note
+## **Before we begin**

+{% blockquote %}
-*I will be using ComfyUI as basis but the same concepts apply to Invoke AI and a1111 UIs.
+*I will be using ComfyUI as basis for pictures but the same concepts apply to Invoke AI and a1111 UIs.
 This is basically how they handle stuff under the hood.*

+*Also, do keep in mind that I'm not an expert on the subject by any means.
+I just happen to have spent a while scavenging the web for documentation and overall trying to understand how AI-image-generation works.
+My field of work is computer graphics and game engines.
+A bit distant from Machine Learning.*
+{% endblockquote %}

+*If you have suggestions/feedback or want to correct me on something, feel free to reach out to me.*

 ## **So, what exactly are nodes?**

+If you're coming from one of the usual UIs for AI image generation, you might be wondering what the heck are nodes and why are they so interesting for some peoples.
+The truth is, that unless you want to delve deeper into how an image gets generated, or you need more control over the entire process, you don't need to know anything about nodes.

+But if you are interested in learning more about how AI image generation works, or you want to have more control over the entire process, then by all means, keep on reading...

+### In short

 - Nodes are just a clear representation of the flow of data when generating an image using AI.
 - The advantage of using nodes it that you can thoroughly customize the entire image generation process by yourself.
 You have sampler nodes, conditioning nodes, input nodes and output nodes.
-- Without going into explaining one by one all possible nodes (otherwise good luck, this would be a gigantic wall of text), I can give you a basic overview of how the basic stuff we do in a1111 or invoke ai work under the hood.
+- Without going into explaining one by one all possible nodes and combinations (good luck, this would be a gigantic wall of text, more than it is already), I can give you a basic overview of how the basic stuff we do in a1111 or invoke ai work under the hood.

 ## **Checkpoints:**